 13.1 miles and I had mentally convinced myself that I would not finish.
 I was ready to accept defeat as long as “I tried” to run the race.
-I felt guilty that I did not want it bad enough, and that I did nothing to prepare.
+I felt guilty that I did not want it bad enough and that I did nothing to prepare.
 When we, my running posse and I, showed up to the Brooklynite Summer Half at 69th Street Pier, it was apparent that everyone competing was a runner, everyone but us.
-Everyone there had nice defined legs, even those with a larger build (take your imagination where you’d like – be nice).
+Everyone there had nice defined legs, even those with a larger build.

 I’ve been struggling to find my voice as a writer.
 I’ve stared brainless moments at the flashing cursor on the screen and have had several false starts to my writings.
-My thoughts have been as ☁clouded☁ as my brain dump written above.
-Get it out and let it go.
+My thoughts have been as ☁clouded☁.

 Completing the half marathon was the best overcoming decision I’ve made since moving to New York, it helped break a piece of my mental barrier and re-realize that in order for me to move forward I have to just do it.
 In this case, by “just do it,” I am referring to doing something, anything, rather than nothing which was where I was at.
 And as a side note, doing nothing not only makes you feel crazy it makes life boring.
 I have been a series of excuses and distractions, hurt feelings, and the kind of worry that left me numb.